Educational Benefits

 Under Internal Revenue regulations, tuition reduction on graduate-level courses taken by an employee’s spouse or dependent children must be fully taxed.

 The value of the tuition reduction over the $5,250 EAP exemption and the full value of the tuition reduction for dependents will be divided up and taxed over six pay periods.
 Summer tuition remission will be taxed over four pay periods.
-The divided tuition amount will be added to your taxable gross and you will be taxed using the tax withholding you currently have set up.
-Consequently, your net pay (what you bring home) is likely to be reduced.
+The divided tuition amount will be added to your taxable gross, and you will be taxed using the tax withholding you currently have set up.
+Consequently, your net pay (what you bring home) will likely be reduced.

 Phone: (520)-621-9097